Alice C. Linsley

-Later Hindu beliefs and practices are characterized by syncretism, a blending of many traditions: some from the older Kushites and some from the later Aryans.
+Hindu beliefs and practices emerging out of the Axial Age are characterized by syncretism, a blending of many traditions: some from the earlier Kushites and some from the Aryans.
 How different are the Afro-Arabian and Aryan worldviews?
 Very different, as illustrated by the example of the horse.

 The Horse in Afro-Asiatic Religion